danielksb/3tier-helloworld/README.md

 # 3tier-helloworld

 Write an application which helps to organize and manage (purchase) orders.
 A typical worflow starts with a customer placing an order, which consists of a single product.
-The customer chooses this product from a list of preconfigured products, which is maintained by the product manager.
+The customer chooses this product from a preconfigured list, which is maintained by the product manager.
 Once a product is ordered, a sales agent may see the order, edit it and marks it ready for delivery.
 The distributor delivers the product and closes the order.

 ## Personae dramatis

 * Customer
-  * places orders
+  * orders a product
 * Product Manager
-  * organises list of available products
+  * maintains list of available products
 * Sales Agent
   * validates orders, may also change an order
 * Distributor